 Semi-permanent and even permanent colors are generally fine to use with relaxers, as long as your hair isn't bleached.
 Rinses can be applied on the same day as a perm, but other color processes should be used a minimum of two weeks after.

 Hair that's both relaxed and colored requires a lot of TLC.
-Regular doses of protein treatments can help keep your mane as healthy as possible.
+To help keep your mane as healthy as possible, consider regular doses of protein treatments.

 When You Should Not Get a Relaxer